jwtk/jjwt/README.md

     runtimeOnly('io.jsonwebtoken:jjwt-orgjson:JJWT_RELEASE_VERSION') {
         exclude(group: 'org.json', module: 'json') //provided by Android natively }
+    /*
-    // Uncomment the next line if you want to use RSASSA-PSS (PS256, PS384, PS512) algorithms
+      Uncomment this next dependency if you want to use:
+       - RSASSA-PSS (PS256, PS384, PS512) signature algorithms.
+       - EdECDH (X25519 or X448) Elliptic Curve Diffie-Hellman encryption.
+       - EdDSA (Ed25519 or Ed448) Elliptic Curve signature algorithms.
-    // AND also enable the BouncyCastle provider as shown below
+      ** AND ALSO ensure you enable the BouncyCastle provider as shown below ** */
     //implementation('org.bouncycastle:bcprov-jdk15on:1.70')
 }
 ```